phANTom2303/calculator/README.md

 # calculator
-A simple calculator app for javascript, html, css practice.
+A simple calculator app for javascript practice.